 Please note here, do not choose resumes with frames on them.
 Those are the worst.
 Let’s not torture the person that has to read it now, okay?

 Choose 5 or 10 that you really like, search for them specifically on Google, and narrow down the one you like the most.
 You can look them up by the name that was written on the resume and search for a soft copy.
-The publisher more often than not may also have a template somewhere within their website.
+The publisher more often than not may also have a templatesomewhere on their website.

 When it comes to structure, please do yourself a favor and remove your biography and summary up top.
 Chances are it’s not very good and even if it was, nobody will read it.
 Hiring Managers are interested in getting to the heart of the information FASTER.

 Yes, it looks a little boring, but there are many things we can do to spice this up.
 Right below your email, you should place your LinkedIn profile URL.
 The standard mode of operation for any recruiter that is looking at your resume is if they see what they like; they will look you up on LinkedIn.
 Why make it harder for them to find you?

 The above resumes are a sure way to get your resume tossed in the shredder.
 But why?
 They look pretty good?
 Am I not supposed to differentiate myself from the competition?
 Of course!
 But let’s go back and consider user experience because the person reading your resume is sorting through 500 resumes a day.
 That’s no joke!
 Don’t believe us?
 PERFECT!!!

 Post your own Product Manager job on indeed and LinkedIn and wait for your phone to light up like a Christmas Tree.
 Honest!
 Do it.
 We know this because we pay attention to every detail here when it comes to getting the Product Manager job of your dreams.

 After speaking to more than 200 internal and external technical recruiters that conduct hiring for the leading technology companies across both coasts, we know their eyes only roll one way.